hyp3rd/telegram-discord-bridge/README.md

 # Long 32 characters hash identifier.
 Read more [here](https://core.telegram.org/api/obtaining_api_id) | With quotes
 telegram_api_hash: "<your api hash>"

 # Discord Bot Token.
-Go create a bot on Discord. | No quotes
+Go create a bot on discord. | No quotes
 discord_bot_token: <your discord bot token>

-# built-in roles in Discord, they need special attention when parsing thee name to mention
+# built-in roles in discord, they need special attention when parsing thee name to mention
 discord_built_in_roles: ["everyone", "here", "@Admin"]

+# OpenAI API Key and Organization.
+Read more [here](https://beta.openai.com/docs/api-reference)
+openai_api_key: "<your openai api key>"
+openai_organization: "<your openai organization>"
+openai_enabled: False
+openai_sentiment_analysis_prompt:
+  - "Analyze the following text to determine its sentiment: #text_to_parse.\n\n"
+  - "<add the rest of your prompt, if any, here>.\n\n"
+  - "<add the rest of your prompt, if any, here>.\n\n"

 # The channels map to discord channels.
 telegram_forwarders: